dcmoura/spyql/README.md

 # SpyQL: SQL with Python in the midle

-**ATTENTION**: SpySQL is in its early days and has not been release yet.
+> **ATTENTION**: SpySQL is in its early days and has not been release yet.
 It is not yet ready for final users.
 Feel free to reach me out if you would like to contribute (take a look at the TODO list at then end)!

+## Concept
 SpyQL is as query language that combines:
 * the simplicity and structure of SQL
 * with the power and readability of Python